csyifan/csyifan.github.io/_pages/about.md

 I am a senior undergraduate student majoring in Artificial Intelligence Security, from [Zhuoyue Honors College](https://zhuoyue.hdu.edu.cn/) at [Hangzhou Dianzi University](https://www.hdu.edu.cn/).
 During my undergraduate studies, I am fortunate to be working on something interesting in the long term with [Pengfei Jiao](https://cspjiao.github.io/).
 Now, I am working on research related to Large Language Models with some talented collaborators.

-:rose: I’m actively applying for a Ph.D. position in 2025 Fall!
+🌹 I’m actively applying for a Ph.D. position in 2025 Fall!

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.09*: I serve as a reviewer for **ICLR 2025**.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.08*: We attended The 33rd International Joint Conference on Artificial Intelligence (IJCAI) and presented our work in Jeju Island.

 # 📝 Publications